deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/theming/icons.md

 ---
 id: icons
-title: Site Icons
+title: Site icons
-sidebar_label: Site Icons
+sidebar_label: Site icons
 ---

 Falcon Client comes with an Icon component `@deity/falcon-ui`.
 This component expects you to have icons set in your theme.